bopjesvla/hitch/README.md

 # Contributing
 Join the conversation about a map for hitchhiking in our [Signal Chat](https://signal.group/#CjQKIDyYgIxcOUCEPYu8-JawC_tv1bcgkAhvbISRZkN45MMVEhBPKVnUzWhl5khm5ybTWi9G).

-File an Issue if you think something should be changed.
+File an issue for feature requests/bug reports.

-Just do a Pull Request if you solved an Issue.
+Perform a pull request if you solved an issue.